26 NCAC 03 .0112 DISCOVERY

 (3) offer a schedule for reasonable compliance with the request.

-(g) Sanctions for failure of a party to comply with an order of the administrative law judge made pursuant to the discovery rules of this Chapter shall be as provided for by G.S.
-1A‑1, Rule 37, to the extent that an administrative law judge may impose such sanctions, and Rule .0114 of this Section.
+(e) Sanctions for failure of a party to comply with an order of the administrative law judge made pursuant to the discovery rules of this Chapter shall be as provided for by G.S.
+1A‑1, Rule 37 and Rule .0114 of this Section.